It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 5 Ps of the Low-Cost Marketing

 Marketing is a broad concept and depends on many others.
-But for an effective & low-cost campaign, you need to study the 5Ps of marketing (Product, Process, Price, Place & Psychology).
+But for an effective and low-cost campaign, you need to study the 5Ps of marketing (Product, Process, Price, Place & Psychology).

 Actually, you must be aware of the term ‘Marketing Mix’ and ‘The 4Ps’ (Product, Price, Promotion & Place) which have been used worldwide by the marketing and branding agencies as well as the web design companies.